Microsoft Fabric Administration & Governance

 • Control plane versus data plane security

-• Warehouse Security
+• Workspace, Lakehouse & Warehouse Security

-• Shortcut Security
+• Shortcut security in OneLake

 • Network Security: Private Links, Trusted Workspace Access and Managed Private Endpoints